 The list is in no particular order –

-We love to go to Parry’s for breakfast and browse all the old movie star photos and memorabilia in the lobby.
+We love to go to Parry’s and browse all the old movie star photos and memorabilia in the lobby.

 Parry Lodge was founded by the 3 Parry Brothers in 1931.
 It has hosted some of the biggest names from the golden age of Hollywood.
 John Wayne, Frank Sinatra, James Garner, Gregory Peck, Maureen O’Hara, Tyrone Power, Omar Shariff, Sammy Davis Jr, Anne Baxter, Dean Martin, Yvonne DeCarlo, Ronald Reagan and Barbara Stanwyck are just a few of the hundreds of stars and character players that stayed at Parry’s while filming in the many scenic locales in and around Kanab, Utah.
 Parry Lodge is listed on the National Register of Historic Places.

 Or just take a walk up and down both sides of Center street right downtown and look for the plaques highlighting the stars from the movie heyday here.

 Ok, I love sweet potato fries anyway – but dipped in marshmallow and caramel sauce, this is kind of like Thanksgiving desserty gooey goodness by the finger fulls!
 Ask for “Sticky Fries” – not on the menu.